Basit-Dev/JobMate/README.md

   - View a list of properties
   - Edit property details
   - Delete properties when no longer relevant
-- **Assign properties to jobs** to ensure correct job-location linkage.
+- **Manage payments**:
+  - Use stripe gateway to pay engineers for completed jobs
-- **Track submitted jobs** via a list or dashboard to monitor status and progress.
+  - Track submitted jobs via a list or dashboard to monitor status and progress
 - **Update my user profile and password** to maintain account security and accuracy.

 As a **Engineer**, I want to:
 - View my **own jobs**
 - Update job status (e.g., mark completed)
+- **Add jobs for payment** Once the job has been completed add it to the cart.
+- **Adjust jobs costs** Update the actual hours or other incured costs worked on the job.
-- Maintain their own **profile and security settings**
+- **Maintain my own** profile and security settings.

 ---